browsermedia/browsercms/README.markdown

 ## Translating BrowserCMS

-If your are not already familiar with Rails Internationalization API, it might be a good idea for you to take a quick look at http://guides.rubyonrails.org/i18n.html
+If your are not already familiar with the [Rails Internationalization API](http://guides.rubyonrails.org/i18n.html), it might be a good idea for you to take a quick look at it first.

 To translate BrowserCMS' UI to a new language you need to create your new locale files and 12 images for the main toolbar.